spectrocloud/librarium/docs/docs-content/clusters/pcg/manage-pcg/configure-proxy.md

    reach-controller-manager-995c74db5-frb5j            2/2     Running   0          2m
    ```

-3. After you configure you configure your cloud account to use the PCG.
-You can verify deployed clusters inherit the
+3. After you configure your cloud account to use the PCG.
+You can verify that deployed clusters inherit the proxy
-   proxy configuration from the PCG.
+   configuration from the PCG.
 To verify the proxy configuration is inherited by the workload clusters, deploy a
    workload cluster through Palette.
 SSH into a node in the workload cluster and issue the following command to verify
    the proxy configuration is inherited.